ec-geolink/glharvest/docs/proposal.md

 When an item in the queue is processed, the Harvest System:
 - Visits the VoID file given by the URI
-- Parses the VoID file to determine the type, location, and last modified date of the dump
+- Parses the VoID file to determine the type, location, and last modified date of the dumps contained within
+- Determine the appropriate dump to process: A partial dump if it exists, otherwise the full dump
 - Checks the `dcterms:modified` value with the stored value

 If the dump hasn't been updated since the last visit, no work is done and the next item in the queue, if any, is processed.
 If the dump has been been updated since the last visit, the Harvest System: